Small Business Tax Deductions Frederick MD Contractors and Landscapers Always Miss

 Proper Classification Documentation

 The distinction between employees and independent contractors significantly impacts your tax obligations.
-Small business accountants near Frederick help ensure proper:
+Proper documentation includes:

 • 1099 reporting for subcontractors